ForeignGirl

 Saudis are new to city living.
 Most adults here have grandparents who lived in mud brick villages scattered around the desert.
 Shopping happened in souks, which are just open-air markets.
 Merchants grouped together by type, so you'd go to the camel souk for Bedouin supplies, the gold souk for jewelry, the clothing souk for clothes...you probably have the pattern figured out by now.
 If you've been to an American farmer's market or a European Saturday market, you've been in a souk--fruits and vegetables over there, sketchy electronics over there, cheap sunglasses and weird shoes over there.
 As Saudis migrated to cities, they brought the souk paradigm with them.
 As I'm sure the Europeans did, too, when their cities were new.
 So you have actual souks--sprawling, rabbit-warren-like arcades of stalls and storefronts grouped by type, such as you see above or in my photos from the second-hand souk, taken earlier this fall.
 (It's morning in the shot above, so a lot of shops aren't open yet.)
 But the souk model also influences the way other shopping happens.

-This is not a bad neighborhood.
-This is a street near our home, and pretty representative of what you see all over Riyadh: mile after mile of concrete block cube-style buildings with rectangular, plate-glass shop openings at the street level with roller-style pull-down doors or metal gates.
+plate-glass shop openings at the street level with roller-style pull-down doors or metal gates.
 And a bunch of trash in front.
 Above are apartments.
 (In this case, it's Friday morning, so the shops are closed and the normal jumble of every-man-for-himself mis-parked cars is missing.)
-What's souk-like is the way the business are arranged: same-type businesses tend to cluster together (interrupted by mini-supers, pharmacies, and eateries).
-A row of car-rental storefronts, a city block of lighting stores, another of furniture stores, another for tile shops.
+What's souk-like is the way the business are arranged: same-type businesses tend to cluster together (interrupted by mini-supers,

 To the American mind, this is puzzling.
 If you're trying to sell teddy bears, why on earth do you want to snuggle up with your competitors?
 But here, shoppers would never find you if you eschewed snuggling.
 The snuggling produces a mass big enough to be a landmark people know about.
 Refer, for example, to Figure 1.
 Do you see how much bigger the fuzzy mass of puppy and bear are together than either would be alone?
 None of these individual shops has an advertising budget--any more than the stalls at the farmer's market do--so standing alone they'd have no way of letting shoppers know they're there.
 People around here start their search for what they need not with Google or Yelp, but by asking "Do you know where you can get teddies with ribbons round their necks?"
 Then someone will say, "Oh, the adorable fuzzy thing stores are along Ali Bin Somethingorother--you know, just south of King Somebodyelse."
 That block of roadway becomes, in essence, the fuzzy thing souk for that part of town.